 David Kershaw David Kershaw has lived in Lichfield for 25 years.
 Prior to retirement in 2005 he was a senior manager in Commercial/Corporate banking with HSBC.
 More recently he has been a member of the investment committee of a small venture capitalist and run his own management consultancy.
 He is a director and trustee of Erasmus Darwin Foundation and a member of Lichfield Rotary Club.

-Mr Nick Sedgwick Nick Sedgwick has been a board member since 1987, Company Secretary from 1988 to 2001 and Chairman from 2001 to date.
+Mr Nick Sedgwick Nick Sedgwick has been a board member since 1987, Company Secretary from 1988 to 2001 and Chairman from 2001 to October 2013.
 His professional career has been in house building and he is currently semi-retired.
 In addition to being involved with the Lichfield Festival he has been a past Sheriff of Lichfield and past Chairman of Lichfield District Council where he served for 18 years.
 He is also Chairman of Michael Lowe Charity and a Trustee of Municipal Charities.
 He was made a Freeman of the Worshipful Company of Smiths in 2009.
 He lives in Lichfield.